Journey to Spirit Island

-Journey to Spirit Island is a 1988 U.S. Emmy Award-winning family adventure film directed by Lásló Pal, produced by Bruce Clark, with a screenplay by Crane Webster from a story by Lásló Pal and Crane Webster.
-It stars Bettina Bush, Brandon Douglas and Marie Antoinette Rodgers.
-The cinematography is by the Oscar-winning Vilmos Zsigmond.
+Journey to Spirit Island is a 1988 U.S. Emmy Award-winning family adventure film directed by László Pal, produced by Bruce Clark, with a screenplay by Crane Webster from a story by László Pal and Crane Webster.
+It stars Bettina Bush, Brandon Douglas and Marie Antoinette Rodgers, with cinematography by the Oscar-winning Vilmos Zsigmond.

-On the Olympic Peninsula and a nearby, unspoilt San Juan island; a young Native American girl, her brother and their two new friends battle land developers determined to build a holiday resort on the sacred burial site that is Spirit Island.
+Set on the Olympic Peninsula and a nearby, unspoiled San Juan island, the film follows a young Native American girl, her brother, and their two new friends as they battle land developers determined to build a holiday resort on the sacred burial site known as Spirit Island.

 Plot

-Two brothers Michael (Brandon Douglas) and Willie (Gabriel Damon) are on vacation from Chicago to Spirit Island with a teenaged Native American girl named Maria (Bettina Bush) and her brother.
-They plan to save Spirit Island to preserve their heritage, when a conflict arises regarding the development of tribal burial grounds.
-When her Grandma organizes a protest against defiling their ancestors' sacred burial ground, Maria takes up the cudgel.
-The villains are land developers who seek to transform Spirit Island into a vacation resort.
+Two brothers, Michael (Brandon Douglas) and Willie (Gabriel Damon), are on vacation from Chicago to Spirit Island with a teenage Native American girl named Maria (Bettina Bush) and her brother Klim (Tarek McCarthy).
+They plan to save Spirit Island to preserve their heritage, but a conflict arises regarding the development of tribal burial grounds.
+When her grandmother organizes a protest against desecrating their ancestors' sacred burial ground, Maria takes up the fight.
+The antagonists are land developers who aim to transform Spirit Island into a vacation resort.